nsidc/agu2023-qgreenland-cryocloud/notes/20231127-trey-alyse-feedback.md

 ### Cut before recording

-There's too much to cut!
+There's too much to cut post-recording; it would be janky!

 Have to be really high level, short story.
 We're going to have to cut out meaty things.
 "Hooks" to pull people in.